Sharmarke432/sun397-finetuned-scene-classifier/README.md

 - Run a forward pass through a fine-tuned model (or the ensemble).
 - Apply softmax to obtain class probabilities and pick the top-1 or top-k predictions.
 - Print or visualize the predicted scene label.

-### 6. Optional Hugging Face / Colab integration

-- In Colab, use `google.colab.files.upload` to send custom images to the notebook.
-- Use `huggingface_hub.notebook_login` to authenticate.
-- Optionally push trained weights and configuration to a Hugging Face Hub repo for sharing.

 ## Repository Structure